tumut/cl-bible/README.md

 sudo make uninstall
 ```

-We can also install CLIs individually, just use the filename as an identifier (sans suffix, e.g. `vul.tsv` -> `vul`).
+We can also install and uninstall CLIs individually, just use the filename as an identifier (sans suffix, e.g. `vul.tsv` -> `vul`).

 ```
 sudo make install-drb
 sudo make install-vul
+sudo make uninstall-drb
+sudo make uninstall-vul
 ```

 The default command simply builds all possible CLIs, without installing (equivalent to `make all`).
 Building them individually also is possible.

 ```
 make
-make clean
 make build/drb
 make build/vul
 ```